afaqahmad700/Terminal.github.io/README.md

 # Terminal.github.io
-my article on naran kaghan a beautiful place in pakistan.
+my site on naran kaghan a beautiful place in pakistan.